-HR professionals in almost every industry are facing labour shortages.
+HR professionals in almost every industry are facing labor shortages.
 So, you might be shocked (and thrilled) to hear that there is a substantial increase in ready-to-work applicants.
 Compared to 2020, applications from ages 18-24 are up 15%!
 This is excellent news as 60% of HR professionals are opening new positions to entry-level hires.

 To make the most of the increase, it’s a good idea to post your entry-level jobs on the platforms most popular with Gen Z. This includes third party job boards as well as your career site.

 This may be a challenge for HR leaders as remote work has become a new normal.
-Companies may need to start thinking about a post-pandemic future where personnel have the option to work in the office, remotely, or a hybrid of the two.
+Companies may need to start thinking about a post-pandemic future where employees have the option to work in the office, remotely, or a hybrid of the two.
 Overall, flexible work options will be key to capitalizing on the new market of entry-level applicants.

 Video technology is here to stay.
 97% of HR professionals in the United States plan to continue using video chat to conduct interviews.
 It’s no wonder; video interviews drastically reduce the time it takes to source and hire candidates.

 Other digital tools, like text messaging, are quickly proving their worth in 2021.
 Texting makes it easy for recruiters to contact with candidates anywhere, anytime.
-And university seniors are comfortable using text to schedule interviews, receive status updates, and accept job offers.
+And college seniors are comfortable using text to schedule interviews, receive status updates, and accept job offers.
 With so much synthesis between candidates and recruiters, text messaging tools will likely become an essential part of the entire talent acquisition process.